nus-cs2103-AY2324S1/tp/docs/team/mamayuan.md

 **ConText** is a desktop app that allows for managing contacts quickly via text commands, with useful features relevant to NUS SoC students.
 While it has a Graphical User Interface, most of its user interactions happen via an in-app Command Line Interface.

-## Summary of contributions

 ### Code contributed

 [TP RepoSense Code Dashboard](https://nus-cs2103-ay2324s1.github.io/tp-dashboard/?search=mamayuan&breakdown=true)

 ### Enhancements implemented
 - Allow multiple indices as input for delete command.
+- Create a `Messages.java` class to prevent incorrect display of messages to the user.
+- Update test cases to various test files.

 ### Contributions to the UG
 - Initial set-up of UG
-- Fix consistency issues found throughout UG
+- Fix consistency issues in terms of style and wording found throughout UG
 - Edit section for delete command

 ### Contributions to the DG
-- Define `Glossary` section
+- Wrote `Glossary` and `Manual Testing` section
 - Refine `User Stories` section
 - Specify implementation of `delete` command
 - Edit UML diagram of `DeleteSequenceDiagram` based on updated implementation